-If you're hosting a Mother's Day brunch or if you're just in the mood to mix things up, try adding crab or lobster meat into your eggs (or lobster, if you happen to have any lying around).
+If you're hosting a Mother's Day brunch or if you're just in the mood to mix things up, try adding crab or lobster meat into your eggs.
 The salinity pairs perfectly with the flavor of eggs, and the end result is decidedly restaurant worthy.
-Both can also serve as the foundation of a perfect eggs Benedict in lieu of Canadian bacon.
+Both can also serve as the foundation for an incredible quiche, or a perfect eggs Benedict in lieu of Canadian bacon.
 Garnish with some chives and a dollop of creme fraiche.

-Quinoa is one of the healthiest and most versatile foods you can eat, and not only does it taste great, it’s also full of protein and complex carbs.
-Adding some cooked quinoa to a couple cracked eggs is a great way to start off the day on a nutritious foot.
+Quinoa is one of the best foods for your gut health, and not only does it taste great, it’s also full of protein and complex carbs.
+Adding some cooked quinoa to a couple cracked eggs before scrambling is a great way to start off the day on a nutritious foot.
 You can also make a breakfast grain bowl with a base of quinoa topped with a poached egg and roasted veggies or avocado.

-‘Nduja is a spicy, spreadable salami, and a tablespoon or two mixed into some eggs will lend the dish a complex, meaty and spicy flare.
+‘Nduja is a spicy, spreadable salami, and a tablespoon or two mixed into some eggs will give the dish a complex, meaty and spicy flare.
 You can find it in most Italian specialty markets.

 Lentils are high in protein, fiber, vitamins and minerals, and they’re also super-versatile.
-When added to eggs, they’re an easy and cheap meal for any time of day.
+When added to eggs, they make for an easy, affordable and filling meal for any time of day.
 They are especially delicious served with a poached egg.

-If you’re into kimchi — spicy Korean fermented cabbage — then you already know that it adds a serious kick to everything it touches.
+If you’re into kimchi then you already know that it adds a serious kick to everything it touches.
 Do yourself a favor and scramble some into eggs as well.
 Or make yourself a bibimbap-inspired breakfast with rice, runny fried egg, veggies and kimchi.

 Gochujang is a spicy fermented Korean red chile condiment that’s an absolute flavor bomb.
 If you love spicy food but are tired of topping your eggs with sriracha, mix in some gochujang instead.

 Bouillon is just concentrated stock, so it’s full of umami and easily imparts a heady dose of whatever flavor it is — chicken, beef or vegetable.
 It’s also packed with sodium, so there’s no need to add additional salt.
-Instead of adding a full bouillon cube, which might be overdoing it, add a small spoonful of bouillon flakes or a little bit of every home cook’s best friend, beef or chicken base, to your eggs before scrambling.
+Instead of adding a full bouillon cube, which would be overdoing it, add a pinch of bouillon flakes to your eggs before scrambling.

-Curry powder is totally different from curry paste; this is an Indian-inspired spice blend that usually contains spices including ginger, garlic, turmeric, coriander, chile pepper and fenugreek.
+Curry powder is totally different from curry paste; this Indian-inspired spice blend usually contains spices including ginger, garlic, turmeric, coriander, chile pepper and fenugreek.
 It’s also a quintessential pantry staple.
 Add a dash to your scrambled eggs and you won’t know what hit ya.

 If you’ve noticed a trend here, it’s probably that if something is loaded with umami, it’ll be good in eggs.
 Hence, worcestershire sauce, which is a little sweet and very savory.
 Add a couple dashes to your next batch of scrambled eggs and wait for the compliments to roll in.

-If you’re looking to give your eggs a Mexican twist, crumble some tortilla chips and mix them into your scramble before cooking.
-No other accompaniments are required, but we’re fans of also adding some American cheese to the equation, or salsa and beans for a spin on the classic Mexican breakfast dish, chilaquiles.
+If you’re looking to give your eggs a Mexican-inspired twist, crumble some tortilla chips and mix them into your scramble before cooking.
+No other accompaniments are required, but we’re fans of also adding some queso fresco and avocado to the equation, similar to how chilaquiles are prepared.

-Pickles pack a salty, briny punch, and when diced up and mixed into scrambled eggs (or used as a pizza topping) they take the dish to the next level.
-And don’t just stick with pickled cucumbers, either; mix in pickled carrots, cauliflower, jalapenos, banana peppers or capers.
+Pickles pack a salty, briny punch, and when diced up and mixed into scrambled eggs they take the dish to the next level.
+And don’t just stick with pickled cucumbers, either; mix in pickled carrots, cauliflower, jalapenos, banana peppers, capers and more.